-The composite map is a useful guide to locate potential wetlands, but Florida Statutes section 373.421(1) requires delineation of wetland boundaries in the field according to Florida's unified wetlands delineation methodology.
+The An analysis of composite digital data sources map is a can be a useful guide tool for environmental professionals to identify the presence or locate potential location of wetlands, but; however, Florida Statutes section 373.421(1) requires the delineation of wetland boundaries in the field according to Florida's unified wetlands delineation methodology.
 The methodology will determine the final jurisdictional location and extent of wetlands.
-As field and satellite data become available, they will be used periodically to update the composite map, ensuring it reflects the most date current, digitally derived wetland coverage.
+As field and satellite data become available, they will be used periodically to update the composite map County's

+Geographic Information System mapping software, ensuring it reflects the most date current, digitally derived wetland coverage environmental information.
 The general wetland vegetation types for selected hydric soils are shown in Table 9-4.